 For documents about the primary care CPNP role, see resources at the CPNP-PC Corner.

 The competencies of CPNP-PCs are built upon nurse practitioner core and pediatric population competencies and are demonstrated through clinical practice, teaching, consultation, advocacy, and professional leadership activities.
 Published by the American Association of Faculties of Nursing (AACN) in 2021, the updated Essentials: Core Competencies for Professional Nursing Education serve as a foundation.
 For an in-depth overview of pediatric competencies, see page 55 of Population-Focused Nurse Practitioner Competencies (PDF) published by NONPF (2013).

 CPNP-PCs assess, screen, evaluate, and diagnose children from birth through young adult to provide the full spectrum of primary care health services.
 They prescribe a comprehensive therapeutic treatment plan including pharmacological and non-pharmacological strategies, patient and family education, as well as referral to collaborative members of the health care team when indicated.

 CPNP-PC Practice Setting

-CPNP-PCs provide pediatric primary care in a variety of health care settings including, but not limited to, private practice, ambulatory and school-based clinics, the home, hospital, and subspecialty clinics.
+CPNP-PCs provide pediatric primary care in a variety of health care settings including, but not limited to, private practice, ambulatory and outpatient clinics, school-based clinics, hospitals, and federally qualified health centers.

 Questions about DNP Impact?